Duhhstin/BMI-Calculator/README.md

 # BMI-Calculator
-A body mass index calculator
+A very simple body mass index calculator using Tkinter.